-According to BabyCentre the next big baby name trend for 2018, is giving your baby a Spanish name.
-If you don't fancy choosing a Spanish baby name, take a look at the trending baby names for 2018 for a little more inspiration.
+According to BabyCentre the next big baby name trend for 2018, is giving your baby an angelic name.
+If you don't fancy choosing an angelic baby name, take a look at the trending baby names for 2018 for a little more inspiration.

 No doubt, you’ll want to pick the perfect name for your gorgeous new bundle of joy, but there are so many different things to think about before you decide.

 Parents are opting to call their babies more angelic-inspired names, trends have shown.

 According to Bounty, more and more parents are opting to call their little ones more ethereal names this year.

 Mums and dads to be can choose from popular names Angelica, Raphael and Angelo.

 More traditional names, like Samuel and Michael, are also in the trend.

 For those looking for a more unique take on the trend, there are plenty of options.

 Seraphina, meaning the winged angels that surround God in the Bible, has become an increasingly popular choice for girls, while Zuriel, meaning angel of harmony, is listed as a more unique name for a baby boy.